menu-hanke/smk-browser/README.md

 ### APIs used

-The following APIs were used when fetching data

-##### MML´s real esteta boundary services API
+#### MML´s real esteta boundary services API

-- which will take in the property IDs and return the boundaries as GeoJSON (used to fetch the forest stands)
+- Takes in property IDs and returns boundaries as GeoJSON
--
+- The returned boundaries are used in next Api request

+#### SMK´s Forest Stand API
-- SMK´s Forest Stand API, which will take in the boundaries as WKT and return the forest stands as XML (xml files are saved to disc)
+- Takes in boundaries / polygons converted into WKT format and returns forest stands as XML
+- The returned XML is saved to a selected folder on users disc

 # Downloadable files